thetomcoffee/learningdart/README.md

 * conditionals in Dart
 * if... else...
 * if... else... if...
+* operators:  +,-,*, and /
+* discussed prefix operators, infix operators, and suffix operators

 Notes:
 There is a convention in Dart that your code should be in camel case per [Vandad](https://www.youtube.com/c/vandadnp).